 The primary alternative to the chronological/reverse chronological resume is the functional resume format , which focuses on your experience and skills rather than a time-based narrative of how you acquired them.
 The hybrid resume format uses a combination of these two approaches.

-For example, you may be a professional accountant who is looking for an “exit strategy” to pursue your longtime passion for photography.
+So based on these differences, who should be using a reverse chronological resume and who shouldn't?
+Let's look at an example.
+You may be a professional accountant who is looking for an “exit strategy” to pursue your longtime passion for photography.
 If you’re preparing a resume to promote your experience doing wedding, event and real estate photography, it would make little sense to provide a detailed chronological list of your past jobs as an accountant.
 In this case, a functional resume emphasizing your photography experience would be a better choice.
+However, if you decided to stick to your day job and find a new accounting role, then the reverse chronological would be the best fit to show off your previous accounting employment.

 Do resumes have to be chronological?